40 Proverbs to Spice Up Your English and Make You Wiser

 Better late than never.
 It is much better to do something later (especially an important task or an act of kindness), than not do it at all.

 Better safe than sorry.
 It’s wise to be vigilant and do something cautiously and carefully than disregard the cautions and later suffer from negative consequences.

 Curiosity killed the cat.
 If you are too inquisitive and try to know more than you are supposed to (usually the things that are not of your business), you can get yourself in trouble.

 Don't count your chickens before they hatch.
 You should wait to celebrate your success until it actually happens.
 In fact, something might go wrong and you will not receive the reward you were hoping for; in this case, you will face a huge disappointment.

 Don’t judge a book by its cover.
 You shouldn’t make your judgments based on the appearance of a person or an object.
 In fact, the outer look may only give us superficial information, and sometimes it is deceiving because it can be very different from the inner qualities

 .Don't put all your eggs in one basket.
-You should make everything you have depending on one success.
+You shouldn't make everything you have depend on one success.
 Your risks should be diversified; otherwise, you will lose everything if the project fails.